Do you think Israel’s fiction must engage with her politics?

 I think so.
 I think that Jews feel that the best way to bear the burden of life is to deal with it with a sense of humour.
 There is something funny even in the saddest of these novels — there is always this irony.
 Sometimes it’s so sharp that you don’t exactly laugh, you’re half laughing, half crying.

-Your next choice is Second Person Singular (2010) by Sayed Kashua.
+The next work of contemporary Israeli fiction you’ve selected is Second Person Singular (2010) by Sayed Kashua.

 Sayed Kashua is a Palestinian citizen of Israel: a Palestinian in origin, living in Israel.
 Most Jewish people would call Palestinian citizens of Israel ‘Israeli-Arabs’ because many Jews don’t acknowledge the idea of Palestinian identity, but they would call themselves Palestinian citizens of Israel because they’re saying, ‘We’re not just Arabs, we’re Palestinians living in Israel and we do consider ourselves Palestinians, and you won’t be the ones who decide which identity we have.’
 This is exactly what this novel is about.
 It is about the struggle to have an identity.